-We've seen solid-state drives (SSDs) replacing hard drives (HDDs) in PCs and laptops, but they aren't always ideal for everyone.
-While flash memory chips are a lot faster than spinning platters, you can't get anywhere near the same amount of storage space at the same prices.
+We've seen solid-state drives (SSDs) replacing hard drives (HDDs) in PCs and laptops, and now portable SSDs are also quite popular with several to choose from in the market.
+They aren't ideal for everyone, though.
+While flash memory chips are a lot faster than spinning platters, you still can't get anywhere near the same amount of storage space at the same prices.
 Some people are willing to make the tradeoff, but for power users, a combination of both is ideal.

 Portable SSDs are a relatively new product category, but there are still multiple different types, brands, and models in the market.
-We've scanned multiple online and offline retailers to get an idea of the current market scenario, and combined that with our experience with these products to bring you this shortlist.
+We've tested several models from big names as well as smaller brands, and have also scanned multiple online and offline retailers to get an idea of the current market scenario.
+Combined with all our experience with these products, we bring you this shortlist.

-The 1TB model will set you back by around Rs.
-17,000 and the 2TB model is listed with a small number of retailers starting at around Rs.
-34,000.
-Bear in mind that these prices fluctuate quite a lot, and you can get good deals through some online retailers.
+The SSD T7 Touch is quite expensive at Rs.
+11,850 for 500GB, while the SSD T7 costs Rs.
+8,999 for the same capacity.
+The 1TB models will set you back by around Rs.
+20,000 and Rs.
+17,000 respectively.
+Bear in mind that these prices fluctuate quite a lot, and you can get good deals through some online retailers and when they go on sale.

 If speed isn't your top concern, the G-Technology G-Drive Mobile SSD R-Series has a large, heavy body made of solid aluminium which acts as a heatsink and makes the device quite rugged.
 It's designed to be noticed, but still has an IP67 rating for water and dust resistance and has been designed to withstand all kinds of abuse including being crushed and dropped.
 You also get a five-year warranty.